writememe/net-api/README.md

 9) The application will now be running on TCP/5000.
 For example, if the client IP is 10.0.0.1, the application will be available on http://10.0.0.1:5000

-## Running in Docker
+### Docker Installation and Operation

-There is an option to buile this application in a Docker image and run it as a container.
+There is an option to build this application in a Docker image and run it as a container.
 To do so, please follow the options below:

 1) Clone the repository to the machine on which you will run the Docker container from: